Executive Vice President for Strategy

-Edward A. Burrier serves as Chief Operating Officer of the U.S. International Development Finance Corporation (DFC).
+Edward A. Burrier serves as Executive Vice President for Strategy of U.S. International Development Finance Corporation (DFC).

 Mr. Burrier has over two decades of foreign policy experience, including 18 years on Capitol Hill.
 He served for four and a half years as Deputy Staff Director of the House Foreign Affairs Committee.
 In his role, Mr. Burrier advised the Chairman on all policy matters before the Committee, and provided leadership on the formulation of legislative and oversight goals.
 During his tenure, the Committee enacted more than 40 pieces of legislation to advance U.S. interests across Africa, Asia, Latin America, and the Middle East.